-How to Skip St Peter’s Basilica Queue and Other Tips
+6 Special Tips to Skip St Peter’s Basilica queue: Queue Less, Win More

 How much is your time worth?
 This is a question you might ponder as you wait in line to enter St Peter’s Basilica.
-Meanwhile, touts hover like vultures in the square, telling you that it’s another hour before you get to the front.
+Meanwhile, touts hover like vultures in the square, telling you that it’s another hour before you get to the front at one of Rome’s greatest churches.
 I haven’t heard of anything good coming out of their offers to skip St Peter’s Basilica queue.
 Instead, I found a couple of ways to avoid the train that winds around the colonnade.
 It takes a little dedication but they’re easy to follow.
 But first…

 Why is there a queue to visit St Peter’s Basilica?